Eucharia Anunobi: Education

-Anunobi was born in Owerri, Imo State, Southeast Nigeria, and went on to complete her primary and secondary school education there before proceeding to the Institute of Management Technology, Enugu where she graduated with a National Diploma in Mass Communication.
+Anunobi hails from Owerri, Imo State, Southeast Nigeria, but was born in Victoria Island, Lagos, Nigeria.
+She completed her Primary and Secondary school education in St George's Boys & Girls School Falomo Ikoyi and Dodan Barracks respectively before proceeding to the Institute of Management Technology, Enugu where she graduated with a National Diploma in Mass Communication.
 She also holds a Bachelor of Arts degree after studying English Language at the University of Nigeria, Nsukka.

 Career

 Anunobi came into the limelight for her role in the movie series Glamour Girls II in 1996 and has gone on to star in over 90 movies including Abuja Connection and Letters to a Stranger.
 She is currently serving as an evangelist at a church in Egbeda, Lagos State.
 Anunobi lost the joy of an only son, Raymond Ekwu, whom she described as her best friend to complications arising from sickle cell anemia on 22 August 2017.
 He was aged 15.
 She is of the view that sex before marriage is important.